pion/webrtc/README.md

 resource if you are trying to debug.
 Learn the tools of the trade and how to approach WebRTC issues.
 This book is vendor agnostic and will not have any Pion specific information.

-Join the community you are most comfortable in, [Slack](https://pion.ly/slack) or [Discord](https://discord.gg/PngbdqpFbt).
+Pion has an active community on [Discord](https://discord.gg/PngbdqpFbt).
 Please ask for help about anything, questions don't have to be Pion specific!
 Come share your interesting project you are working on.
 We are here to support you.

 One of the maintainers of Pion [Sean-Der](https://github.com/sean-der) is available to help.
 Schedule at [siobud.com/meeting](https://siobud.com/meeting)